Erawan Shrine

 The Erawan Shrine, formally the Thao Maha Phrom Shrine (ศาลท้าวมหาพรหม; RTGS: San Thao Maha Phrom; 'shrine of Lord Maha Brahma'), is a shrine in Bangkok, Thailand, which houses a statue of Phra Phrom, the Thai representation of Brahma, the Hindu god of creation.
-The name might also refer to Mahabrahma, the ruler of the Brahma realm in Buddhist cosmology.
+The name also refers to Mahabrahma, the ruler of the Brahma realm in Buddhist cosmology.

-The deity is popularly worshipped outside of a Hindu religious context, but more as a representation of guardian spirits in Thai animist beliefs, nevertheless the shrine shows an example of syncretism Between Hinduism and Buddhism.
+The deity is popularly worshipped outside of a Hindu religious context, but more as a representation of guardian spirits in Thai animist beliefs, nevertheless the shrine shows an example of syncretism between Hinduism and Buddhism.
 The shrine often features performances by Thai dance troupes who are hired by worshippers in return for seeing their prayers answered at the shrine.

 Location

-The shrine is near the Grand Hyatt Erawan Hotel, at the Ratchaprasong intersection of Ratchadamri Road in Lumphini Subdistrict, Pathum Wan District.
+The shrine is near the Grand Hyatt Erawan Bangkok, at the Ratchaprasong intersection of Ratchadamri Road in Lumphini Subdistrict, Pathum Wan District.
 It is near the BTS Skytrain's Chit Lom Station, which has an elevated walkway overlooking the shrine.
 The area has many shopping malls nearby, including Gaysorn, CentralWorld, and Amarin Plaza.

 Five other shrines dedicated to Hindu deities are located in the area as well: Phra Laksami (Lakshmi), Phra Trimurati (Trimurti), Phra Khanet (Ganesha), Phra In (Indra), and Phra Narai Song Suban (Narayana on his garuda).